-On the issue of voice, there is much to be said . . . but much better than the written word are examples.
+On the issue of bad voice, much can be said.
+But better than the written word are examples.

 Particularly examples of bad voices.